bhisaac/5eFP/5eFP-SRD.md

 [Read the complete policy in Appendix PO-A.](https://github.com/bhisaac/5eFP/blob/main/5eFP-SRD.md#appendix-po-a-safe-space-and-code-of-conduct)

+---

+## Playtest Material

+_The content and game mechanics detailed within the 5eFP System Reference Document (5eFP-SRD) are presented for playtesting, feedback, and development purposes.
+These game mechanics are in draft form, and their inspiration and dedication rules can be used in any game, but they have not been refined through final game development.
+These game mechanics are subject to change as needed based on feedback provided by 5eFP contributors, Game Masters (GMs), and Player Characters (PCs)._

+---

 # Introduction

 The Five Energies Focus Practice (5eFP) is a tabletop role-playing game (TRPG) that combines fun and immersive gameplay with deepening levels of self-exploration.
 5eFP can be played for fun, self-reflection, mindfulness, or all three.
 [5eFP's dedication and inspiration rules are system-agnostic and can be used with any TRPG.](https://github.com/bhisaac/5eFP/blob/main/5eFP-SRD.md#inspiration)